 The 5 Biggest Problems with Proposal Recruiting

 - Quality of Information: Typically, the amount and quality of information given to recruiters for proposal recruiting is significantly lower than in a fully-funded search.
 Good recruiters thrive on making a match and when the information is scarce, it can be frustrating for them to find the right talent.
 Candidates will ask questions that they cannot answer, which puts recruiters in an awkward position.

 - Juggling Multiple Priorities: Recruiters typically have funded roles that are a priority (because they produce revenue when they are filled) and squeezing in last minute, fast turn-around searches can pose a conflict for prioritizing their work.
 They know that their other hiring managers will not be pleased to have their searches drop to the bottom of the priority list while they focus on a proposal effort.

 - Lack of Alignment with Typical Searches: Some organizations go after roles in a proposal which are significantly different than typical roles for the organization.
 Recruiters essentially start from scratch in these situations.

 - Contingent Upon Award: This means that candidates have to be willing to allow your firm to submit their resume and with some proposals, sign a contingent offer letter for a role which has no guarantee.

 - Opportunity Costs: When you ask your recruiters to focus their efforts on proposal recruiting, you are reducing or even temporarily halting their efforts on recruiting for funded roles.
 This shift of priority could reduce revenue in the short term.
 If the proposal efforts does not result in future revenue, there could be a net loss of revenue.

-Now that we understand the biggest challenges in proposal recruiting, here’s some recommendations that I share with my clients to ensure success.
+Now that we understand the biggest challenges in proposal recruiting, take a look at my colleagues blog to learn more about your options.